moiri/kobold/README.md

                 The "solidClass" is ignored if an element has the "solidMovingClass".

+            "solidOnlyTopClass": "solidOnlyTop"
+                Class name definig which elemets (already having the "solidClass") will be solids that only check collision when the character is falling on top of them.
+In all other directions, the collision is ignored.

             "solidColliderClass": "solidCollider"
                 Only used internaly, make sure this class is not used anywhere else.

             "solidColliderMovingClass": "solidColliderMoving"
+                Only used internaly, make sure this class is not used anywhere else.

+            "solidColliderOnlyTopClass": "solidColliderOnlyTop""
                 Only used internaly, make sure this class is not used anywhere else.